-The CPW Director's Innovation Fund allows CPW staff to apply for funding for unique, one-time projects and programs that would not otherwise be funded through the annual investment proposal or other funding channels within the agency.
+The CPW Director's Innovation Fund allows CPW staff to apply for funding for unique, onetime projects and programs that would not otherwise be funded through the annual investment proposal or other funding channels within the agency.
 This program started in December 2016 and has helped to identify several creative ideas that continue to provide benefit or have been adopted more widely.
-This request represents the state parks purpose portion of the total requested grant.
+This request represents the wildlife purpose portion of the total requested grant.